-The fascia and soffit boards have not been well maintained.
+The fascia and soffit boards have been maintained in reasonable condition.
 They require regular decoration approximately every five years to provide on-going weather protection.
 Annual maintenance is likely to have an impact on your budget and we therefore recommend you budget a sum with this in mind.